elab/jgit-buildnumber/README.md

 Usage in Gradle
 ----------------

- - Add the plugin dependency in your build.gradle `classpath 'ru.concerteza.buildnumber:jgit-buildnumber-gradle-plugin:1.2.9-SNAPSHOT'`
+ - Add the plugin dependency in your build.gradle `classpath 'com.labun.buildnumber:jgit-buildnumber-gradle-plugin:2.0.0'`
- - Apply the plugin in one of the following ways `apply plugin: 'jgit-buildnumber-gradle-plugin'` or `apply plugin: ru.concerteza.util.buildnumber.plugin.JGitBuildNumberPlugin`
+ - Apply the plugin in one of the following ways `apply plugin: 'jgit-buildnumber-gradle-plugin'` or `apply plugin: com.labun.buildnumber.JGitBuildNumberGradlePlugin`
  - Execute the jGitBuildnumber_ExtractBuildnumber task `tasks.jGitBuildnumber_ExtractBuildnumber.execute()`

  Extracted properties are put into: